EvictionLab/eviction-lab-website/content/updates/research/2023-eviction-filing-patterns/index.md

   x="site"
   y="serial_filing_rate"
   yMin="0"
-  yMax="0.55"
+  yMax="0.5"
   yTooltipFormat=".1%"
   yFormat=".0%"
   title="Figure 4.
 Serial eviction filing rates in 2023"
   margin="8 8 100 40"
 %}}

 In some places—cities like Philadelphia and Cleveland—serial eviction filings were relatively rare.
 But in others they happen with striking regularity.
-For instance, over half of households that receive an eviction filing in Greenville, SC have received more than one at the same address.
-This was true of 44% of households in Las Vegas and 29% in Houston.
+For instance, nearly 40% of households that receive an eviction filing in Charleston, SC have received more than one at the same address.
+This was true of 37% of households in Las Vegas and 23% in Houston.
 Landlords are routinely burdening the courts in these jurisdictions with multiple case filings against the same households.

 In many ways, 2023 represented a return to the status quo.
 Overall, eviction caseloads returned to pre-pandemic levels.
 Racial and gender disparities in eviction rates—disparities that were {{< smartlink "at least partly addressed by pandemic-era renter protections like eviction moratoria and emergency rental assistance" "https://evictionlab.org/covid-era-policies-cut-eviction-filings-by-more-than-half/" >}}—were again strikingly large.
 And in many places landlords continued to turn quickly and often to the courts, using serial eviction filings to facilitate rent collection.